matrix-org/matrix-spec-proposals/specification/client_server_api.rst

    e.
 Validate the homeserver base URL:

       i.
 Parse it as a URL.
 If it is not a URL, then ``FAIL_ERROR``. ii.
-Clients should validate that the URL points to a valid homeserver before accepting it.
-Currently, the suggested way of validating is to connect to the ``/_matrix/client/versions`` endpoint, and to parse and validate the data.
+Clients SHOULD validate that the URL points to a valid homeserver before accepting it by connecting to the ``/_matrix/client/versions`` endpoint, and parsing and validating the data.
 If any step in the validation fails, then ``FAIL_ERROR``.
+Validation is done as a simple check against configuration errors, before sending sensitive information such as a user's password to the server.

    f.
 If the ``m.identity_server`` property is present, extract the
       ``base_url`` value for use as the base URL of the identity server.
-This value can be validated as in the step above, but using ``/_matrix/identity/api/v1``.
+      Validation for this URL is done as in the step above, but using ``/_matrix/identity/api/v1`` as the endpoint to connect to.
+If the ``m.identity_server`` property is present, but does not have a ``base_url`` value, then ``FAIL_ERROR``.

 {{wellknown_cs_http_api}}